Matching With Pre-Existing Binding Agreements: The Agreeable Core: Model

 \subsection{Connection to Reassignment}

-As referenced in our literature review, a series of recent papers have considered reassignment problems.
-The main thrust of this literature is to find a match through a strategyproof mechanism that is both individually rational and maximizes some objective function \citep{combe_design_2022}.
+In this subsection I highlight the connection between the agreeable core and the standard model of reassignment.
+Recent research in reassignment seeks to find a match through a strategyproof mechanism that is both individually rational and maximizes some objective function (see \citep{combe_design_2022, dur_two-sided_2019} for two such examples).
 Because the agreeable core is motivated with first principles (the core) rather than with an objective in mind (obtaining a strategyproof mechanism), there are substantial differences in definitions and results.
-However, both approaches employ the same method: the Top Trading Cycles (TTC) algorithm.
+However, both approaches employ the same method: the Top Trading Cycles algorithm (TTC).

 The TTC finds a match such that no coalition of workers can reallocate their $\rema$-firms among themselves and improve their matches.
-We define the TTC in \cref{alg:ttc}.
+The TTC starts with every worker and firm \say{active.} At every step, every active firm points at the worker she is initially matched to, and every active worker points at his favorite active firm.
+At every step a cycle must form.
+The TTC assigns each worker in the cycle to the firm he points at, and then the agents in the cycle become inactive.
+The process terminates when no agents are active.